 The key to success in this course is consistency in study habits both inside and outside the classroom.
 To assist in this manner, in many portions of the course, homework will focus on mini-lessons to learn new material, while class time will focus on hands-on activities and problem solving (a “flipped” model compared to most classrooms where materials introduced in the class, and practice occurs at home).

-You may re-attempt assessments provided that you have documented an effort to engage in additional learning (e.g., tutoring, additional practice, test corrections, etc.).
+If your score on a skill is 8 or less, you may re-attempt assessments at the instructor’s discretion, provided you have documented an effort to engage in additional learning (e.g., tutoring, additional practice, test corrections, etc.).
 In addition, an alternative assessment may be accepted if the work is pre-contracted between you (the student) and me (the teacher).
-Deadline for reassessments within a quarter will be one week prior to closing of quarter grades.
+Deadline for reassessments will be within one week of the unit test, and all reassessments within a quarter end one week prior to closing of quarter grades.
 Year-end course grades will be assigned as an average of the four quarter grades combined with the final exam grade.

 * The fine print: You many not reassess a skill more than once a week, and you may not test on a skill on the same day that you receive extra tutoring or complete a re-assessment contract.
 Only one skill may be reassessed per day.
 Eligibility for a reassessment begins with a reassessment request form to the teacher detailing what skill you would like to reassess, what you will do to improve your skill level before the reassessment, and how the skill will be reassessed.
 In order to keep current on material, reassessments for any given skill end one week following the last in-class formal assessment.